Accelize/apyfal/docs/build.rst

 Clone repository from Github
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-apyfal development version is hosted on github, to get it use
+Apyfal development version is hosted on github, to get it use
 git clone:

 .. code-block:: bash